This information describes an artificial urinary sphincter (AUS) and the surgery to have it placed.

 - A stool softener to prevent constipation (not being able to have a bowel movement)

 You can go back to doing most of your normal activities the day after your surgery.
-However, you should wait 4 to 6 weeks to do any strenuous activities.
-Strenuous activities include:
+However, wait 4 to 6 weeks to do any strenuous activities, such as:

 - Working out at the gym